On the Persistence of QPOs During the SGR 1806-20 Giant Flare: RESULTS

 Consequently, for the strongest narrow QPOs reported in table \ref{tab:QPOs}, where we find a largest value of $\Delta f/f_0 = 0.17$, the maximum fractional correction is $\pm 0.015$ for the frequency and $\pm 0.004$ for the damping time.
 Therefore we can safely assume $\omega_{\rm R}/2\pi \approx f_0$ and $\tau^{-1} \approx \Delta f$.
 This indicates that a possible difference in phase is not enough to explain the variation in the values of the frequencies.

 Another possibility for the variation in the frequencies is a time evolution of the magnetic field strength or geometry after the giant flare.
-However, the simplest expectation is that this should cause a clearer trend in the frequency behavior than we see.
-Moreover, a variation of a few Hz in the frequency of the mode would require a change of several times $10^{15}$ G in the magnetic field (\citealt{1998ApJ...498L..45D}).
-Although it is possible that the internal magnetic field is significantly stronger than the external dipole, such a change would have to happen after the main flare, and would be expected to release a large amount of energy.
+However, this should cause a clearer trend in the frequency behavior than we see.
+Moreover, a variation of a few Hz in the frequency of the mode would require a change of several times $10^{15}$ G in the magnetic field (\citealt{1998ApJ...498L..45D}), which seems unreasonable.

 Using a simple model to describe the QPOs as torsional oscillations of the crust, it can be found that the frequencies of modes with different harmonic number $\ell$ should scale approximately as $f_{\ell} = f_0\sqrt{\ell(\ell+1)}$ (\citealt{1980ApJ...238..740H}).
 In Figure \ref{fig:fitlint} we choose two limiting values of $f_0$: one corresponding to a $2.4~M_\odot$ star with the MS1 equation of state, and the other corresponding to a $1.4~M_\odot$ star with the SLy equation of state.
 The expected frequencies in these two models, as a function of the harmonic number $\ell$, are shown by the two solid lines.
 We use the resulting expressions to find the corresponding nearest integer value of $\ell$ for our frequencies, which are shown with points.
 As the plot shows, the frequencies we found with our analysis of the data are compatible with torsional oscillations of the crust, but the mode identification would depend on the largely unknown features of the star.
 Although the mode identification is uncertain, our results are compatible with previous findings that show that not every $\ell$ seems to be strongly excited.
 This could be a consequence of the initial perturbation, i.e., the exact manner in which the crust was originally broken.